-This web site describes the history of the Esson name, its origins in Mediaeval Scotland, family lines, and some of the events which have affected its people over many centuries.
+This web site describes the history of the Esson family name, its origins in Mediaeval Scotland, of family lines, and some of the events and background which have influenced the lives of these families over many centuries.

 The Esson family name first appeared in Mediaeval Scotland, in the form Ayson, an anglicised version of a Celtic first name.
 The first family to have the name seems to have been favoured by Robert II.
 Following his death a power struggle arose between factions of the Royal house of Stewart and their followers.
 This led to the Raid of Angus and the bloody battle of Glasclune.
 The first Ayson documented was mentioned as one of the leaders of a band of 300 men who carried out the Raid and who fought in the battle.
 Their weapons were swords and targe against mounted, armoured knights.